Mesoamerica: Symbolism of space and time

-Later cultures such as the Kaqchikel and K'iche' maintain the association of cardinal directions with each color, but used different names.
+Later cultures such as the Kaqchikel and Kʼicheʼ maintain the association of cardinal directions with each color, but use different names.

-Among the Aztec, the name of each day was associated with a cardinal point (thus conferring symbolic significance), and each cardinal direction was associated with a group of symbols.
+Among the Aztecs, the name of each day was associated with a cardinal point (thus conferring symbolic significance), and each cardinal direction was associated with a group of symbols.
 Below are the symbols and concepts associated with each direction: